Katie Muth: 2018 election

 Muth was unopposed in the Democratic primary.
 In the general election, she defeated incumbent Republican John Rafferty - who had represented the 44th District since 2003 - by a margin of 62,692 to 57,943 (52% to 48%).
 Her victory was part of the "blue wave" that increased Democratic and female representation in the Pennsylvania General Assembly and Congressional delegation.

+2022 election

+In the 2022 election Muth was unopposed in the Democratic primary.
+In the general election, she defeated Republican Jessica Florio.
+Muth won by a margin of 70,790 to 56,343.

+During the 2021-2022 and 2023-2024 Legislative Sessions, Muth was elected by her colleagues in the Senate Democratic Caucus to the position of policy chair.

 Committee assignments

 Muth sits on the following committees in the Senate: